-Workplaces in low and middle income countries can be egregiously loud.
-In some, factories workers can experience jet-engine-level noise daily (Nandi and Dhatrak 2008; Kimani 2011).
 Cognitive science research suggests noise can impair workers' task management skills like attention and working memory (Szalma and Hancock 2011; Matthews et al. 2000b; Jones and Broadbent 1991).
 That means that in addition to annoyance and hearing damage, these workplace environments may reduce workers' earnings by hindering their productivity.
 Whether this is the case depends on the importance of these skills for productivity and whether workers understand these effects.
-Workers who understand that they are less effective in noisy working conditions, may mitigate earnings losses by sorting into quieter jobs where they are more productive or demanding compensating differentials.
+Workers who understand that they are less effective in noisy working conditions may mitigate earnings losses by sorting into quieter jobs where they are more productive.